thchr/MPBUtils.jl/README.md

 ## Collaboration and how to cite

 Since this package is still in active development, please consider reaching out to us directly if you find the included functionality interesting.
-See also the following related paper for which some of the included functionality was developed:
+See also the paper below, for which some of the included functionality was developed:

 - T. Christensen, H.C.
 Po, J.D.
 Joannopoulos, & M. Soljačić, *Location and topology of the fundamental gap in photonic crystals,* [arXiv:2106.10267 (2021)](https://arxiv.org/abs/2106.10267)